dxatscale/sfpowerkit/README.md

 ## `sfpowerkit package:dependencies:install`

-Install dependencies of a package
+Install dependencies of a package.
+This makes installing all the dependencies for package a breeze

+Adapted from texei plugin, modified it for working with the new cli

 ```
 USAGE